Temporary Policies Relating to COVID-19 Safety Operations for Pierpont Community & Technical College Students

 Jennifer McConnell, Director of Admissions and Recruiting Student Services Center

-The Academic Advising Center serves Liberal Studies/General students, formerly known as "undeclared."
+The Academic Advising Center serves Liberal Studies/General students, formerly known as "undeclared" and "First Time Freshmen."
 The Advising Center is committed to assisting students as they begin their academic experience and transition into declared majors.
 The Academic Advising Center assists students in recognizing their academic strengths and weaknesses, in establishing realistic goals, and in accessing needed resources to map the clearest path toward timely graduation.

 Advisors are knowledgeable about Pierpont's academic programs and policies and are available as a resource for both faculty and students.
 In addition to assisting students in declaring academic majors at the community college level, services also include helping students map a plan to transfer into Baccalaureate programs; writing academic plans for financial aid appeals; and comparing time to degree for multiple majors' options in cases where the student is uncertain of which degree plan to pursue.

-The Academic Advising Center is open Monday through Friday, from 8:00am to 4:00pm.
+The Academic Advising Center is open Monday through Friday, from 8:00am to 4:00pm and after hours by appointment.
 Walk-in, email, and phone appointments are available; however, scheduled one-on-one appointments and group advising sessions are highly recommended.
 Students are welcome to bring significant others to their appointments but are reminded that the students themselves are ultimately responsible for the interactions in and outcomes of the advising session.

 Once students declare a major, they are then assigned to a specific faculty member in their respective academic area of study.